SNulu/Track-Suggester/README.md

 ### By _**Sanyu Prado**_

 ## Description
-_This survey project takes inputs from a form and outputs your career path based on choices given_
+_This survey project takes inputs from a form and outputs your career path based on choices given._

 ## Setup/Installation Requirements
 * _Clone or download the repository [Track-Suggester](https://github.com/SNulu/Track-Suggester.git) repository from github_